What Is BeeAI?

 BeeAI matters because multi-agent systems fail through coordination errors, not only bad completions.
 A BeeAI workflow can choose the wrong specialized agent, call a tool with stale context, retry a slow model until cost spikes, or let memory from a speculative step affect a later action.
 Those failures are hard to spot if the team only stores the final answer.

 Developers feel the pain first.
 They see traces where the planner looks reasonable, but the route goes through the wrong tool or agent role.
 SREs see p99 latency climb after a new workflow adds parallel branches or larger memory windows.
-Product teams see lower task-completion rate for specific user intents.
+Product teams see lower task completion rate for specific user intents.
 Compliance reviewers ask which agent made the write action, which tool returned the evidence, and whether the run crossed a policy boundary.

 How FutureAGI Handles BeeAI

 FutureAGI’s approach is to treat BeeAI as a traceable agent runtime with evaluable decisions at each step.
 The specific FutureAGI surface is traceAI:beeai, the BeeAI integration listed in the traceAI inventory for Python and TypeScript.
-When a BeeAI agent run executes, FutureAGI can connect workflow steps, model calls, tool invocations, memory reads, memory writes, retries, errors, and final outputs under one trace.
+When a BeeAI agent run executes, FutureAGI connects workflow steps, model calls, tool invocations, memory reads, memory writes, retries, errors, and final outputs under one trace.

 How to Measure or Detect BeeAI Reliability